afourmy/pyNMS/README.md

 - [x] Add switch
 - [x] Dict reset from keys
 - [x] IP address management on interface.
-- [ ] Menu for graph drawing: save all parameters
+- [x] Menu for graph drawing: save all parameters
 - [ ] Selection dict should include all type of link: trunk, route, traffic
 - [ ] Check box in the frame to hide/show nodes
 - [ ] Filter route display depending on whether a traffic link is using them
-- [ ] Find a way to silence GLPK
 - [ ] Remove all Var() when not necessary (set, get can be used instead)
 - [ ] Scenario duplication
 - [ ] Drawing for a selection of nodes only